matiasandina/UMASS_MSC_TEMPLATE/README.md

 There's a compiled online version in Overleaf which you can visit at https://v2.overleaf.com/read/tzkbdshmmwqk.

-The real thesis will be available soon at https://scholarworks.umass.edu/masters_theses_2/ (I will update the link by then).
+The real thesis is available here https://scholarworks.umass.edu/masters_theses_2/701/

 ## Improvement